On virtual singular braid groups: The virtual singular braid group

-We recall that in \cite[Section~5]{BBD} was studied the flat virtual pure braid group $FVP_n$.
-The particular case of $n=3$ was considered in \cite[Remark~5.2]{BBD}.
-In the next result we obtain an algebraic description of the kernel of $\phi_{\epsilon_1,\, \epsilon_2,\, \epsilon_3}\colon VSG_2\to S_2$.
+Recall that the \emph{flat virtual pure braid group} \(FVP_n\) is the quotient of the virtual pure braid group by the relations \(\sigma_i^2 = 1\); for a detailed study, see \cite[Section~5]{BBD}.
+In particular, \(FVP_3\) is isomorphic to \(\mathbb{Z}^2 * \mathbb{Z}\) (see \cite[Remark~5.2]{BBD}).
+In the next result we obtain an algebraic description of the kernel of $\phi_{(\epsilon_1,\, \epsilon_2,\, \epsilon_3)}\colon VSG_2\to S_2$.
 In particular, the virtual singular pure braid group $VSPG_2$ is isomorphic to $FVP_3$.
+Recall that an HNN-extension is a group obtained by adjoining a stable letter that conjugates one subgroup onto another isomorphic subgroup.